Annie Watson Lister

 Annie Watson Lister (born Annie Fedden, 29 May 1866 – 15 January 1928), known in later life as Annie Lister Watson, was an Australian suffragist and philanthropist who took an active role in the women's suffrage movement in Victoria.
 She was a co-founder and inaugural president of Yooralla Hospital School and Free Kindergarten, secretary of the National Council of Women of Victoria, and secretary of the Free Kindergarten Union of Victoria.
 She travelled extensively and spent much of her adult life living at her residence Iona in Studley Park, in Kew, Victoria.

 Early life

 Watson Lister was born Annie Fedden in 1866, in Melbourne to Anne Fedden nee Cowper, and Charles Lister Fedden, an importing merchant.
 At some time during the 1860s the family changed their surname to Lister, which may have been due to inheritance.
-Four of her parent's eight children survived to adulthood.
+Four of her parents' eight children survived to adulthood.
 The family moved to a two-story property Iona in Studley Park Road, Kew sometime around 1880.